-Continuation in the Five-Year M.Div. is conditional upon maintaining a minimum of 2.0 GPA (C average) in the seminary and evidencing consistently strong Christian Service evaluations.
-See the seminary catalog for other normal M.Div. continuation and graduation requirements.
+Continuation in a college-seminary hybrid program is conditional upon maintaining a minimum of 2.0 GPA (C average) in the seminary and evidencing consistently strong Christian Service evaluations.
+See the seminary catalog for other normal M.A. or M.Div. continuation and graduation requirements.